KamilMicota42/Fantastic-Assistant/README.md

 The basic part of the project was made with the Dart and Flutter, app was prepared for both iOS and Android mobile system.
 The state management was implemented using BLoC/Cubit and GetIt.
 The database was created with the use of Google tools like Firebase Firestore Database or Firebase Storage.

 ## USE CASE
-In order for the application to meet the assumptions resulting from the analysis of similar solutions, the author decided to isolate the requirements that the system meets:
+In order for the application to meet the results, the author decided to isolate the requirements that the system meets:
 • User authorization for easier management of data associated with the account
-• A system that binds users in a relationship
+• A system that binds users in a relationship ("friendship system")
 • Character management in the D&D 5e system
-  - Facilitating the management of statistics as values ​​that are dependent on each other should be overwritten when they are changed, while allowing for a lot of freedom
+  - Facilitating the management of statistics as values ​​that are dependent on each other should be overwritten when they are changed, while still allowing for a lot of freedom
-• Facilitating the organization of games
+• Supporting organization of games in real life
   - Creating games while giving the user the rights of a game master so that only this user has the right to edit game settings
   - Possibility to join the game as a game master or as a character in a dependency from user rights
 • Dice rolling simulator

-In the project to distinguish only two actors: an unlogged user and a logged in user.
+In the project only two actors were recognized: an unlogged user and logged in user.
 Differences between actors mainly assume changes in access to given resources and application functions.
-Below is the use case diagram in Figure 3.1 as well as descriptions of the requirements for each actor
+Below is descriptions of the requirements for each actor.
 User not logged in:
 • Registration to the system
 • Password reminder